 There is also a Tomb Raider collector’s sheet, which consists of 10 miniature sheet stamps and a Shadow of the Tomb Raider-themed display sheet.
 This souvenir set costs £11.40 (plus postage) and ships internationally.

 The announcement has not been without its controversies.
 Tomb Raider fans have questioned some of the choices made, with many feeling that the fourth stamp should have commemorated the divisive cult classic Angel of Darkness or any of the other three Core Design Tomb Raider games instead of the 2013 reboot, a game that was not even developed in the United Kingdom.
 Other game enthusiasts highlighted the exclusion of other classic British-made games, such as Grand Theft Auto and Manic Miner.

-Nevertheless, it’s fantastic to see our favourite video game franchise being honoured in this fashion and either Tomb Raider stamp set would make an excellent addition to any Tomb Raider fan’s collection.
+Nevertheless, it’s fantastic to see our favourite video game franchise being honoured in this fashion and either of these Tomb Raider stamp sets would make an excellent addition to any Tomb Raider fan’s collection.

 All of the items in the Royal Mail’s action-packed “Video Game” collection are currently available for pre-order and will go on sale on January 21, 2020.
 Full details about the collection’s various stamp sets, bundles, and presentation packs can be found over on the Royal Mail website.

 Update: The video game and Tomb Raider stamp sets are no longer available to purchase separately.
 You can, however, still purchase them as part of Royal Mail’s 2020 Year of Miniature Sheets collection or 2020 Year of Presentation Packs collection.
 Please note that these are both considerably more expensive.